 |Persian Yarn.
 Loosely twisted 3-ply that can be stripped into its individual ply.
 Common brands are Waverly, Paternayan, Colonial.||10-12 count use all 3 ply.

 |Embroidery Floss.
-6-plied cotton that can easily be stripped into the number of strands required.
+6-ply cotton that can easily be stripped into the number of strands required.
 Common brands are DMC, Sullivans, Madeira.||10 mesh will need to thicken with an additional 2 ply.

-18 count - Size 5
+16 and 18 count use Size 5.

-Keep in mind that this chart is based on using a needlepoint tent stitch.
+This chart is based on using a needlepoint tent stitch.
 Using a cross stitch, for example, will mean you need to thin your thread or use a slightly larger canvas.
 Conversely, stitching a straight stitch e.g. satin stitch will generally mean you need a thicker thread to get the same coverage.